Diddy attorneys want woman suing him to stop using pseudonym - NewsBreak

 Diddy attorneys want woman suing him to stop using pseudonym

-Lawyers for Sean “Diddy” Combs argue in new court papers that a former nanny who alleges she was wrongfully fired should have to identify herself in future court pleadings and that her claim for punitive damages should be dismissed.
+LOS ANGELES (CNS) - Lawyers for Sean ``Diddy'' Combs argue in new court papers that a former nanny who alleges she was wrongfully fired should have to identify herself in future court pleadings and that her claim for punitive damages should be dismissed.

 The woman is currently identified only as Jane Roe in her Los Angeles Superior Court lawsuit brought Sept.
 27 against Diddy, Combs Enterprises LLC and three other companies, alleging pregnancy discrimination, violation of the pregnancy disability law, retaliation and various state Labor Code violations.
 Her court papers state she is not using her real name in order to protect her privacy and that of her children.